Open Conversational LLMs do not know most Spanish words: Annex: Test words and results

 \section{Annex: Test words and results}

-The words used in the evaluation are listed in Table \ref{tabla:palabras7} and the results for each of them for each model are shown in Figure \ref{fig:WordsDot}.
+The words used in the evaluation are listed in Table \ref{tabla:palabras7} and the results for each of them for each model are shown in Figure \ref{fig:WordsDot} with the number of models failing in Figure \ref{fig:WordsBar}.
 Additional details and the text generated by the models are available in the public repository.